 Development programme targets 10 beaches over three years

-KINGSTON, Jamaica — The Tourism Enhancement Fund (TEF) will, over the next three years, upgrade 10 beaches across the island as part of its Beach Development Programme, which is aimed at enhancing the facilities at public beaches for greater enjoyment.
+THE Tourism Enhancement Fund (TEF) will, over the next three years, upgrade 10 beaches across the island as part of its Beach Development Programme, which is aimed at enhancing the facilities for greater enjoyment.

-They are Watson Taylor Park in Hanover; Success, St James; Priory, St Ann; Rio Nuevo and Murdock Beach, both in St Mary; Winnifred Beach, Portland; Rocky Point, St Thomas; Guts River, Manchester; and Alligator Pond and Crane Road both in St Elizabeth.
+They are Watson Taylor Park in Hanover; Success, St James; Priory, St Ann; Rio Nuevo, St Mary; Murdock Beach, St Mary; Winnifred Beach, Portland; Rocky Point, St Thomas; Guts River, Manchester; Alligator Pond, St Elizabeth and Crane Road in St Elizabeth.

-Providing details on the project during a recent virtual public town hall meeting on the draft Beach Access and Management Policy for Jamaica, Executive Director, TEF, Dr Carey Wallace, explained that the selection process is undertaken by a multi-agency committee that meets monthly.
+Providing details on the project during a recent virtual public town hall meeting on the draft Beach Access and Management Policy for Jamaica, executive director of the TEF Dr Carey Wallace explained that the selection process was undertaken by a multi-agency committee that meets monthly.

-“It's nicely spread over the four quarters of the country to ensure that most communities will have relatively easy access to one of these world-class beaches that we are developing,” he says.
+“It's nicely spread over the four quarters of the country to ensure that most communities will have relatively easy access to one of these world-class beaches that we are developing,” he said.

-Dr Wallace notes that the beaches that are chosen are determined to be safe, environmentally and economically sustainable, accessible and aesthetically pleasing.
+Dr Wallace noted that the beaches that were chosen are determined to be safe, environmentally and economically sustainable, accessible and aesthetically pleasing.

 Dr Wallace said that the unique feature will enable persons to identify the beach, no matter where they are located in the world.